MarPeCoding/AddressManager/README.md

 ***
 TO DO:

-- Debugging of method update()

 - Implementation of client

-- Implementation of custom exception handling

 - Implementation of unit tests

-- Improving UI
+- Improving UI with multiple views

 - Changing into multi-module project

+- Implementing security

+- Using JavaDoc in source code

 ## Documentation